helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>If you have the guts to keep making mistakes, your wisdom and intelligence leap forward with huge momentum.</h3 quote>
+<h3 quote align='center'>There are worlds of experience beyond the world of the aggressive man, beyond history, and beyond science.</h3 quote>

 ---